 For fifteen points, what is the name of the Academy Award-winning documentary director who directed a movie about the former Governor called "Client 9," as well as "We Steal Secrets: The Story of WikiLeaks" and "Enron: The Smartest Guys in the Room"?

-For five points, the annual Running of the Bulls commenced this week in what European nation?
+the annual Running of the Bulls commenced this week in what European nation?

 For ten points, what American writer ran with the bulls in 1924 and later described the spectacle in his novel The Sun Also Rises?